 Discover Queensland’s Great Beach Drive

 With a sprawling coastline, well connected highway and plenty of icons to see, the Australian state of Queensland is made for driving.
-But where to begin when planning an all out epic road trip?
+But where to begin when planning an all-out epic road trip that includes the majesty of Fraser Island and so much more?
 Here we ask and answer the questions for you.

 Where do I go?